Conformal dynamics at infinity for groups with contracting elements: Introduction

 \begin{conj} Suppose a group $G$ acts geometrically on two proper CAT(0) spaces $X$ and $Y$.
 Then there exists a $G$-equivariant homeomorphism between the corresponding Myrberg sets. \end{conj}

 As the two CAT(0) actions share the same set of rank-1 elements, it still has some chance to have a positive answer.
-Compare with the quasi-isometric invariant boundaries in \cite{ChaSul, Co17, QR22}.
+Compare with the famous examples of Croke--Kleiner \cite{CK00} and the quasi-isometric invariant boundaries recently studied in \cite{ChaSul, Co17, QR22}.

-At the completion of writing of this paper, the author received a preprint of Gekhtman-Qing-Rafi \cite{GQR22} which contains similar results as Theorems \ref{PoissonBdry} and \ref{CATnullity} for sublinearly Morse directions.
+At the completion of writing of this paper, the author received a preprint of Gekhtman--Qing--Rafi \cite{GQR22} which contains similar results as Theorems \ref{PoissonBdry} and \ref{CATnullity} for sublinearly Morse directions.
 On this regard, it would be interesting to compare sublinearly Morse boundary with Myrberg set.

-Recently, R. Coulon independently developed a Patterson-Sullivan theory on the horofunction boundary in \cite{C22}, in a large overlap with ours, including Shadow lemma \ref{ShadowLem}, Theorems \ref{HTSThm}, \ref{UniqueConfThm}, and \ref{CogrowthThm}.
+Recently, R. Coulon independently developed a Patterson--Sullivan theory on the horofunction boundary in \cite{C22}, in a large overlap with ours, including Shadow lemma \ref{ShadowLem}, Theorems \ref{HTSThm}, \ref{UniqueConfThm}, and \ref{CogrowthThm}.
 However, our proof of Theorem \ref{HTSThm} via the projection complex machinery are very different from his approach, and is actually a novelty of our study.
-The measurable quotient of horofunction boundary in Theorem \ref{UniqueConfThm} is a Lebesgue space, which is also not known in \cite{C22}.
+The measurable quotient of horofunction boundary in Theorem \ref{UniqueConfThm} is a Lebesgue space, which is not known in \cite{C22}.